Lets you see under the hood

 The last two tabs are probably much less interesting to most people than the first three.
-The Disk tabs shows you how much each program has written to or read from your drive.
-For the average user the most useful application of this information is to check whether a program is misbehaving and tying up your drive for no reason.
+The Disk tabs show you how much each program has written to or read from your drive.
+For the average user, the most useful application of this information is to check whether a program is misbehaving and tying up your drive for no reason.

 The Network tab is also of limited interest to most Mac users, but if you are using a limited data plan, then it’s a good way to see which software has been depleting your data cap.

 Does that seem like information overload?
 Well, the good news is that you can trim some of the content in Activity Monitor you don’t particularly need.

 Simply click on View>Columns on the menu bar and deselect the columns you don’t want.
 You’ll also see other columns to choose from if you want to add even more types of activity monitoring.